arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP RECOMPUTE FORMULAS

-The `VP RECOMPUTE FORMULAS` command <!-- REF _command_.VP_RECOMPUTE_FORMULAS.Summary -->immediately evaluates all formulas in *vpAreaName*<!-- END REF -->.
-By default, 4D automatically computes formulas when they are inserted, imported, or exported. `VP RECOMPUTE FORMULAS` allows you to force the compute at any time (e.g, in case modifications are made to the formulas or if the formulas contain calls to the database).
-The command launches the execution of the [VP FLUSH COMMANDS](#vp-flush-commands) command to execute any stored commands and clear the command buffer, then calculates all formulas in the workbook.

 <!-- REF _command_.VP_RECOMPUTE_FORMULAS.Syntax -->**VP RECOMPUTE FORMULAS** ( *vpAreaName* : Text ) <!-- END REF -->

 <!-- REF _command_.VP_RECOMPUTE_FORMULAS.Params -->